Compositional Law Parsing with Latent Random Functions: Model

 \section{Model}

-Figure \ref{fig:framework} is an overview of CLAP.
-First, an encoder converts context images to individual concepts in the latent space.
-Then CLAP parses concept-specific random functions on the context visual concepts, which are exploited to predict the target concepts.
+Figure \ref{fig:framework} is the overview of CLAP.
+The encoder converts context images to individual concepts in the latent space.
+Then CLAP parses concept-specific random functions on the concept representations of context images (context concepts) to predict the concept representations of target images (target concepts).
 Finally, a decoder maps the target concepts to target images.
 The concept-specific latent random functions achieve the compositional law parsing in CLAP.
-In the following part, we will introduce the generative process, variational inference, and parameter learning of CLAP.
-At the end of this section, we propose CLAP-NP, an instance that instantiates the latent random function with NP.
+We will introduce the generative process, variational inference, and parameter learning of CLAP.
+At the end of this section, we propose CLAP-NP that instantiates the latent random function with the Neural Process (NP).